MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-rolling-upgrade.md

 ---
 ms.assetid: 599241ef-28b7-4a9c-ad1f-d2c79f5dd784
-title: Run a rolling upgrade of a SOFS cluster to Windows Server in VMM
+title: Run a Rolling Upgrade of a SOFS Cluster to Windows Server in VMM
-description: This article describes how to do a rolling upgrade of a SOFS cluster in the VMM storage fabric
+description: This article describes how to do a rolling upgrade of a SOFS cluster in the VMM storage fabric.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 04/22/2025
-ms.topic: article
+ms.topic: how-to
 ms.service: system-center
 ms.subservice: virtual-machine-manager
 ms.custom: UpdateFrequency2, engagement-fy24